What Is the Komodo Platform (KMD)? | All You Need to Know

 Regarding ICOs, Ethereum is the biggest competitor.
 Other coins such as Waves and NEO are also in this crowded space.
 JL777’s previous project, NXT, also specializes in ICO launches.
 Komodo is unique in that it’s the first to offer decentralized ICOs.

-Lastly, decentralized exchanges (DEX) are increasingly becoming more competitive as well.
+Lastly, decentralized exchanges (DEXs) are increasingly becoming more competitive as well.
 EtherDelta and BitShares are two big players in this sector while Waves has a DEX as well.

-As a KMD token holder, you receive up to 5% interest on the tokens that you hold each year.
+As a KMD token holder, you receive up to 5% interest on the tokens that you hold each month.
 Unlike a normal Proof-of-Stake system, there’s no need to keep your wallet online to get your interest.
-To claim your interest and reset the yearly maximum, all you need to do is transfer your tokens to another wallet address.
+To claim your interest and reset the monthly maximum, all you need to do is transfer your tokens to another wallet address.
+Note that you need to hold your KMD in a wallet to receive interest.
+You will not receive the interest if your coins are on an exchange.

 The interest rewards will disappear once the entire supply of 200 million KMD are mined.
 The team projects that this will occur sometime in 2031.